The Saatva Classic is a luxurious, well-made mattress. It brings unbelivably soft comfort and pressure relieving support. It's also incredible value.

 Ordering, delivery, and set up

-Online ordering is pretty standard, and if you have any questions about which options to choose, you can choose from a live chat or phone support to answer any questions.
+The online ordering is pretty standard, and if you have any questions about which options to choose, you can choose from a live chat or phone support to answer any questions.
 At checkout, you'll also be presented with the option to add on pillows, a foundation, and a mattress pad.

 Each mattress is made-to-order, taking an average of 9-21 days from creation to delivery.
 Mine took eight.
 Saatva utilizes a network of 19 mattresses across the country and 150 delivery partners for its White Glove Delivery to reduce carbon emissions and overproduction.
 This strategy enables Saatva to be within 60 miles of 85 percent of households in the continental U.S. For instance, my mattress was made in Rome, Georgia, about 70 miles shy of its final destination: Atlanta.